BOURBON AND CIGAR

 While there is no standard rating for bourbons just yet, the folks at Cigar Aficionado magazine have created a 0 – 100 scale to measure quality.
 Heres how their rating system breaks down…

 Now that you know a few cigar basics, you are ready to start pairing.
 The best suggestion that I have gotten is to match the body of the bourbon to the body of the cigar.

 Evan Williams Single Barrel is a lighter-bodied and mild bourbon at around 86°.
 A good suggested pairing would be a Macanudo.
 Macanudo are premium cigars with a mild, aromatic and smooth character.
 The creamy, spicy sweetness of the Macanudo dances with the orange, vanilla, and caramel flavors of the Evan Williams SB in a way that compliments both.
-You can grab 12 Macanudos with a free humidor on sale now by clicking here.
+You can grab 6 Macanudos Collection with a lighter on sale now here.

 This is a nice pairing that can be enjoyed any day of the week, any season of the year, and in mixed company.

 Rock Hill Farms is one of my favorite medium bodied bourbons.
 Not too hot (100°), not too rough, and the finish is appreciable but not too long.
 That doesn’t mean Rock Hill Farms is a bourbon that you can pair with any old cigar.
 Its mash bill is high-rye at about 12%, so cigars that have a spice kick in their own right should be avoided.
 The honey, fruit, and oak in the bourbon should be paired with a cigar that respects those flavors while bringing its own dimension to the experience.